 In certain cases, employers may not issue a Form 16 to employees.
 It is often observed that employees whose taxable income does not exceed the basic exemption limit do not receive a Form 16 from their employers.

-All salaried employees, irrespective of whether they receive their Form 16 or not, must file their annual IT returns (and it is possible without a Form 16) as long as their gross income exceeds the basic exemption limit of Rs 2.5 lakhs.
+All salaried employees, irrespective of whether they receive their Form 16 or not, must file their annual IT returns (and it is possible without a Form 16) as long as their gross income does not exceed the basic exemption limit of Rs 2.5 lakhs (In case of old regime) or Rs 3 lakhs (In case of new regime).

-Click to download the format of Form 16, Part-A and Part-B is given in below link-
+Click to download the format of Form 16, Part-A and Part-B given in below link- Form-16

 a.
 If there is no TDS, is the employer required to issue a Form 16?

-TDS certificate in Form 16 is required to be issued to the employee only when TDS has been deducted.
-In case no TDS has been deducted by the employer he may not issue you a Form 16.
+The TDS certificate in Form 16 is required to be issued to the employee only when TDS has been deducted.
+In case no TDS has been deducted by your employer he may not issue you a Form 16 Part-A. However, the employer can still issue Form 16 Part B,

 b.
 When the employer deducts TDS and does not issue a certificate

-An employer, in specific, is compulsorily required to furnish you a certificate, in the format of Form 16, specifying that tax has been paid to the Central Government, with the amount so paid, the quarter for which the tax has been paid and other prescribed particulars.
+An employer, in particular, is compulsorily required to furnish you a certificate, in the format of Form 16, which is generated from the TRACES portal, specifying that tax has been paid to the Central Government, with the amount so paid, the quarter for which the tax has been paid and other prescribed particulars.

 In case an employer fails to provide you with a Form 16 after having deducted TDS – the minimum penalty that the employer will pay is Rs 100 for every day the default continues.
 You can write about this failure of your employer to the Assessing Officer who may take appropriate action against the employer, including levying penalty as mentioned above and also carrying out further proceedings against the employer.